-Columbia, South Carolina is a quintessential Southern city, with Colonial and Civil War history, preserved architecture, plenty of delicious restaurants to choose from, a population quick to say hello and be helpful and easy access to the great outdoors.
-If you are looking for a weekend getaway to a new place, Columbia needs to be on your list!
+Columbia, South Carolina is a friendly, quintessential Southern city, with Colonial and Civil War history, preserved architecture, plenty of delicious restaurants to choose from and easy access to the great outdoors.
+If you are looking for new place for a weekend getaway, Columbia needs to be on your list!

-As home to the University of South Carolina, and the capitol of the state, Columbia is a bustling city with a steady supply of visitors.
-Whether visiting for an SEC football game, on business or as a weekend getaway, the ease of accessing urban amenities and more rustic adventures makes this city appealing.
-Walk one of the best farmers’ markets filled with live music, fresh produce, local goods and food trucks on a Saturday morning, kayak the river that runs through town in the afternoon, take a run along the paved path that meanders next to the river for a bit more exercise and then shower and enjoy a delicious cocktail on a nearby rooftop later.
-Do this all within minutes of each other, and you’ll realize how special Columbia is.
+As home to the University of South Carolina, and the state capital, Columbia is a bustling city with a steady supply of visitors.
+Whether visiting for an SEC football game, on business or as a weekend getaway, the ease of accessing urban amenities as well as more rustic adventures makes this city especially appealing.
+Spend Saturday morning at Soda City, one of the best farmers’ markets in the country filled with live music, fresh produce, local goods and food trucks; kayak the river that runs through town in the afternoon; take a run along the paved path that meanders next to the river for a bit more exercise and then enjoy a delicious cocktail on a nearby rooftop.
+Do this all within minutes of each other and you’ll realize how special Columbia is.

 Here are some suggestions for your next 48 hours in Columbia, South Carolina!

-Check into The Inn at USC for true treat.
+For a true treat, check into The Inn at USC.
 The Inn building dates back to 1920 and is located on the University of South Carolina’s historic campus.
 With 117 rooms, gorgeous amenities and views of the city, The Inn deserves its #1 place to stay on TripAdvisor.
 If you’d rather stay closer to the river, consider staying in the Vista neighborhood.
 Three options to consider are the Aloft, Hyatt and the Hampton Inn.

 The museum closes at 5 p.m. and you’ll likely be there until the last minute.
-Then, head to Pearlz Oyster Bar and order some raw oysters (or lots of raw oysters!) to start your meal with a glass of wine.
+Then, head to Pearlz Oyster Bar and order some raw oysters with a glass of wine.
 Try to sit near a window so you can people watch.
 Stick to seafood at Pearlz as it’s their specialty, but leave room for dessert as right next door is Kaminsky’s Dessert Cafe.
-Every night we were in Columbia, there was a well-deserved line out the door, but the wait is worth it and the milkshakes will likely become your “best I’ve ever had.”
+Every night we were in Columbia, there was a well-deserved line out the door and the milkshakes will likely become your “best I’ve ever had.”

 Start your day with breakfast with nibbles found up and down Main Street at the weekly Soda City (think local farmers’ market and so much more!).
 You’ll be able to hear live music and taste a variety of local foods.
 The Soda City website describes the scene best: “Whether you’re shopping for a one-of-kind gift, picking up this week’s groceries or spending the morning with family and friends, you’ll find a refreshing mix of local and regional food and craft vendors at Soda City — and if you’re from out of town, visit us on Main Street and see Columbia as the creative class, international and bustling community we are!”